Kdecherf/blog.kdecherf.com/content/disclaimer.markdown

 ### Content

 The content of this website is licensed under the [CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/) license.
-It is written using Markdown and generation is done by the static site generator [Hugo](https://gohugo.io).

-You can find the complete sources on [its GitHub repository](https://github.com/Kdecherf/blog.kdecherf.com).
+Sources are available on [GitHub](https://github.com/Kdecherf/blog.kdecherf.com).

+### Privacy

+This website does not rely on cookies nor third party resources.

+Basic and anonymous statistics are collected through a self-hosted [umami](https://umami.is/) instance.

 ### Contact